brodieG/r2c/README.md

 combine these to implement statics.

 Once compiled, the code can be called repeatedly with varying data without R interpreter overhead.
-Currently `fapply` supports running the compiled code against non-overlapping groups in `data.frame`s.
+Currently `r2c` supports running the compiled code against non-overlapping groups in `data.frame`s.

 ## Performance